northwestcoder/satori-api-server/README.md

 It is meant to be deployed as a standalone server in such a manner that you would then connect to URL endpoints, submitting requests via parameters.
 This server would then call into the Satori Rest API with the info provided.

-This project was tested using Google Cloud Run; The dockerfile included here is ready to go for GCP.
-Short steps to deploy this project are:
+This project was tested using Google Cloud Run.
+The dockerfile included here is ready to go for GCP.
+Short GCP-specific steps to deploy this project:

 - Install ```gcloud``` command line tools (we have tested on macOS)
 - Log into google cloud from the command line with ```gcloud auth login```